Money-saving tips for business energy customers

 It’s not unusual for computers to be left running round-the-clock at some workplaces, and the cost of that spent energy can add up quickly.
 Ensure that all computers and printers are turned off at the end of the day, and that all lights are off when the office is closed.
 Consider installing controls such as timers or sensors if possible so that lights aren’t left on accidentally.

 Compare energy offers

 When setting up your business, shop around for the best available deal on energy.
 One size does not fit all for energy plans, especially when it comes to businesses.
-Compare different tariff types such as off-peak and on-peak pricing to determine what best suits your business needs.
+Compare different tariff types such as controlled load and on-peak pricing to determine what best suits your business needs.

 Be mindful of the temperature in your workplace, and try to avoid using heating and cooling more than is necessary.